nine7nine/Wine-Linux-stuff/README.md

 it's database.
 This way, when I update my master-node and re-run the 'wine-node-config' script, I can keep all of those changes and migrate them to each node.

+# Reaper

+An example (app) script.
+This is the script that I use to start Reaper, making use of all of the features from wine, wine-staging and wine-lpa via environment variables.

 # Mutex Tests

 2 windows executables for testing mutex performance and synchronisation in Windows/Wine.